WHATT?!? Where is all my edits?

 GROUNDWATER: RESILIENCE & VISIBILITY

 RESEARCH.
 INNOVATE.
 DEVELOP.
 MANAGE.
 PROTECT.

 Research and Development through Innovation must be the new narrative that shapes the developmental trajectory and future landscape of groundwater in South Africa and the world.
 A paradigm shift is needed by building a value chain towards demonstration and piloting to create impact by using groundwater as a tool for transformation.

 You are invited to submit abstracts within the following categories that link to the Theme of the Conference for this year: GROUNDWATER RESILIENCE & VISIBILITY.
 Please indicate under which category(ies) you think your abstract would fit best, as well as whether it will be an oral presentation or a poster presentation.
-Please note that the Scientific Committee would decide on the final form of the presentation according to the availability of slots in the programme.
-We would like to use these major themes and select papers for publication as a “Special Journal Issue” locally to increase the visibility of groundwater in South Africa and to show case the excellent work that groundwater scientists are doing.
+Please note that the Scientific Committee will decide on the final form of the presentation according to the availability in the programme.
+We would like to use these major themes and select papers for publication in a “Special Journal Issue” locally to increase the visibility of groundwater in South Africa and to showcase the excellent work that groundwater scientists are doing.

 We invite original research abstracts to this conference.
 Fitting into the broad theme, all contributions are welcome, provided that it adequately employs the scientific method to contribute to problems fundamentally based in the hydrogeological profession while advancing scientific knowledge, promoting diligence and mitigation, advancing public involvement and awareness, and informing legislation and governance.
 Case studies and “lessons learnt” submissions are welcome, provided that it is scientifically sound.